jpradocueva/public-openAIS/README.md

-# ipso-wg
+# IPSO Working Group
-IPSO Working Group
+This private GitHub repository is dedicated to the IPSO WG for internal use.